Skip to content

 Checking Prerequisites

-Throughout this guide, you'll use a simple front-end DApp built with React to connect to a mobile wallet via WalletConnect.
-So you will need a React project and the MetaMask mobile app installed for testing purposes.
-A template has been created that includes the required packages, some basic styling, and placeholders where logic and UI elements will need to be added.
-However, if you would to use your own DApp, you'll need to install the following required dependencies:
+Throughout this guide, you'll use a simple front-end dApp built with React to connect to a mobile wallet via WalletConnect.
+So, you will need a React project and the MetaMask mobile app installed for testing purposes.
+A template has been created that includes the required packages, some basic styling, and placeholders where logic and UI elements must be added.
+However, if you would like to use your own dApp, you'll need to install the following required dependencies:

 npm install ethers @walletconnect/client @walletconnect/qrcode-modal